sourcegraph/sourcegraph-token-highlights/README.md

-# Token Highlights Sourcegraph Extension
+# Token highlights Sourcegraph extension

 A [Sourcegraph extension](https://github.com/sourcegraph/sourcegraph-extension-api) for highlighting lines matching the currently hovered token on GitHub, Sourcegraph, and other tools.